vintasoftware/django-react-boilerplate/README.md

 `$ make test`

-will run django tests using `--keepdb` and `--parallel`.
+Will run django tests using `--keepdb` and `--parallel`.
 You may pass a path to the desired test module in the make command.
 Eg.:

 `$ make test someapp.tests.test_views`